python-can-define-radio/sdr-course/classroom_activities/Ch02_Basics/021_Sample_Rates_CPU_temps.md

 ## Need for speed

-In `050`, we measured every 2 hours.
+In `020_Sample_Rates_Intro.md`, we measured temperature every 2 hours.
 That works for weather, but now, imagine you're dealing with a thermometer on a processor.
 Actually, you don't need to use your imagination — on Linux, simply run this in the terminal:

 ```
 watch -n 0.2 -- cat /sys/class/thermal/thermal_zone*/temp